vincent-pradeilles/KeyPathKit/README.md

 ### average

-Calculates the average of a numerical attribute.
+Calculates the average of a numerical property.

 ```swift
 contacts.average(\.age).rounded()